Converting one of my Stack Overflow answer to a post

 Here is an animation to illustrate the above calculation:

-In the above calculations, we always considered the top/left corner of the image and the container in order to apply our logic either for pixel values or percentage values.
+In the above calculations, we always considered the top/left corner of the image and the container to apply our logic either for pixel values or percentage values.
 This reference can be changed by adding more values to

 background-position: X Y is equivalent to